Sweet Adeline is a neighborhood bakeshop. Everything is made here in small batches; this means we run out of some items on some days.

 The front is managed by Amanda, and a group of friendly and enthusiastic staff who look forward to knowing your order.

-Jose Luis and Lucas have one of the hardest jobs, but they makes it look easy.
+Lucas has one of the hardest jobs, but he makes it look easy.
 Dishes are washed, fruit is prepped, the pantry is organized.
 We are grateful.

 And Now to You, Our Customers

 You live in the neighborhood or stop by on your bike or in your car.
 It is your support that has made this small, corner bakeshop a success.
 Many of you we know by name or by drink.
 Many of you were here on the first day.
 Some of you are new customers whose name we will know.
 All of you help to make up this vibrant community of South Berkeley.
 Thank you all!